 Made in 2007 and starring John Cusack, who plays a paranormal debunker taunted into staying in the haunted hotel room, 1408.
 What follows is a psychological horror that isn’t the best Stephen King adaptation, but one much better than the 61 percent given on Rotten Tomatoes.

 #8.
-The Dead Zone (The Roku Channel and Tubi)
+The Dead Zone (Prime Video, Roku Channel, Hoopla)

 The Dead Zone pilot is based on the book by Stephen King.
 Despite further episodes veering off on their own, the show remains true to its origin about a man who wakes from a coma with psychic powers.
 The show ran for six seasons and despite being a mixed bag, it remains one of the better Stephen King shows made.

 Directed by Brian De Palma, this King adaptation is memorable and deserves much more than the 77 percent given on Rotten Tomatoes.
 The mother-daughter face-off in Carrie is gripping, and the movie is full of iconic scenes, including Sissy Spacek covered in pig’s blood.
 If you’ve never seen it, stream it now.

 Castle Rock is not an adaptation of a book but a homage to his worlds.
 It’s a reimagining that explores King’s canon with new stories that are both big-budget and fantastically made.
 What makes this a must-watch show is that everything comes together in a way that unifies Stephen King’s work, and it’s unmissable television because of it.

 The original IT movie was good but the kids in the 2017 remake (Chapter One) are better.
 They have an on-screen friendship and togetherness which the original couldn’t match.
 Plus, modern effects allow Pennywise the Dancing Clown to be bigger and scarier.
 If you want jump scares and some great one-liners, IT Chapter One is a must watch adaptation.